akshaybhatia10/SMS-Spam-Classification/README.md

 ### About

 We try to classify SMS messages as SPAM or NOT SPAM using various ML algorithms.
-The notebook consists steps to process and explore the dataset, convert messages to vectors and applying ML techniques for the same.
+The notebook (spam_classifier.ipynb)consists steps to process and explore the dataset, convert messages to vectors and applying ML techniques for the same.

+The notebook(spam_classifier_rnn.ipynb) uses a Recurrent Neural Network (RNN) and LSTM to classify the messages.
+RNNs are networks with loops in them, allowing information from previous time step to persist capable of handling long-term dependencies.

 ### Install